PlaygroundSessions/php-code-exercise/README.md

 If you have a particular strength (say documenting APIs), feel free show it off.

-You might benefit from knowing that each of the 3 problems can be solved without needing to pre-calculate or cache results beforehand.
+You might benefit from knowing that all 3 problems can be solved without use of a cache.

-Like any other business request, you might encounter the need for some additional clarity or maybe you are thinking about a particular approach, and you want some feedback.
-Communication is key to good code.
-Feel free to ask.

 ## Deliverables